For urgent consular assistance call

 Scams in India can involve:

 Tour guides attempt to sell fraudulent tour packages.
-Some guides may try to 'prove' that your existing tour package is invalid so they can sell you their own package.
+Some guides may try to 'prove' that your existing tour package is invalid to sell you their package.

-Strangers posing as 'guides' attempt to take travellers to tourist areas.
-The fake guide transports the victim to an isolated area, where they attempt to rob and molest them.
+Strangers posing as 'guides' may attempt to take travellers to tourist areas.
+The fake guide transports the victim to an isolated area, where they then attempt to rob and assault them.

-Check that any person holding a placard with your name on it knows where you are going.
+Check that any person holding a placard with your name knows where you are going.

 Card skimming devices copy details from the magnetic strip on your ATM and credit cards.
 These details are transferred onto a blank card for the criminal to use.
 There is a high risk of card skimming at ATMs.